opentext-idol/idol-oem-tutorials/tutorials/eduction/assess_performance.md

 # Assessing Performance of Eduction

+IDOL Eduction includes multiple tools to assess the performance of matching.  `edktool` has benchmark, assess and measure to aid in assessing processing speed and match efficacy.

 In this lesson, you will:
 - Explore tools to measure processing speed.

-This guide assumes you have already completed the introductory Eduction [tutorial](./introduction.md).
+> NOTE: This guide assumes you have already completed the introductory Eduction [tutorial](./introduction.md#eduction-sdk-introduction).

 ---